-- 1. Completion of all general admission procedures of the College. - 2.
-Completion of the Nursing and Allied Health Application for Admission form. - 3.
-Reading Placement test scores of ACCUPLACER 78, or ACT Reading Score of 19 or completion of course in developmental reading with a grade of "C" or better; or ACCUPLACER Writing 83 and Math 35 or completion of a course in developmental reading with a grade of "C" or better, or completion of 24 semester hours of general education and Health Related Science requirements with a cumulative G.P.A. or 2.5 or higher. - 4.
-College transcript documenting successful completion of Anatomy and Physiology I & II. - 5.
-Possess a cumulative GPA of 2.5 or higher. - 6.
-Completion or test scores validated exemption of all required developmental studies courses in English, math, and reading are required for the AAS degree.
+- 1. Completion of all general admission procedures of the College; - 2.
+Completion of the Nursing and Allied Health Application for Admission form; - 3.
+ACT composite score of 19, ACCUPLAC NG Reading score of 263+, Writing 263+, Math 256+, or completion of a course in developmental reading with a grade of "C" or better, or completion of 15 semester hours of general education and Health Related Science requirements with a cumulative G.P.A. or 2.5 or higher; - 4.
+College transcript documenting successful completion of Pre-Admission courses with a G.P.A. or 2.5 or higher; and - 5.
+Completion or test scores validated exemption of all required developmental studies courses in English, math, and reading are required for the Technical Certificate and the AAS degree.